SebastianJarosch/ChipCytometry-Image-Processing/README.md

 * Install Fiji
 * Download the scripts from this repository
 * Run Plugins --> Install PlugIn... and select the automatic_image_processing.ijm file from this repository
+* For segmentation using stardist, you need to intall the plugin first (https://github.com/stardist/stardist-imagej/)
 * Transfer the MATLAB script as well as the writeFCS script in your matlab working directory
 * For the installation of Scanpy refer to the original documentation (https://scanpy.readthedocs.io)